The Funk Brothers: Awards and recognition

 Bassist James Jamerson was inducted into the Rock and Roll Hall of Fame in 2000, and drummer Benny Benjamin in 2003.
 In 2003, surviving members were invited to the White House to meet President George W. Bush, Secretary of State Colin Powell, and National Security Advisor Condoleezza Rice, in an event tied to Black History Month.

 In 2007, the Funk Brothers were inducted into the Musicians Hall of Fame and Museum in Nashville.
 On March 21, 2013, the Funk Brothers were honored with a star on the Hollywood Walk of Fame.
 In August 2014, the Funk Brothers were inducted into the Rhythm and Blues Hall Of Fame at the induction ceremony, which was held in Canton, Ohio that year.

 Members

-As discussed above, the name "The Funk Brothers" was a loosely applied designation.
+The name "The Funk Brothers" was a loosely applied designation.
 The National Academy of Recording Arts and Sciences recognizes 13 musicians as official "Funk Brothers", but the name is often casually used as a catch-all designation to cover any musician who played on a Motown record.

 The following list covers the musicians most frequently used on Motown recordings from 1959 through 1972; it is not an exhaustive list of every musician ever used.
-The 13 Funk Brothers recognized as official band members by NARAS are marked with an asterisk.
-Some also count backing vocalist trio the Andantes (Jackie Hicks, Marlene Barrow, and Louvain Demps) as notable contributors to the Funk Brothers and Motown's sound.
+Some sources also include backing vocalist trio the Andantes (Jackie Hicks, Marlene Barrow, and Louvain Demps) as notable contributors to the Funk Brothers and Motown's sound.

-Membership lists based upon research by Allan Slutsky, with some minor corrections.
+Membership lists are based upon research by Allan Slutsky, with some minor corrections.
+The 13 Funk Brothers recognized as official band members by NARAS are shown in bold text.